antononcube/MathematicaVsR/Projects/CryptoCurrenciesDataAcquisitionAndAnalysis/Mathematica/Cryptocurrencies-data-explorations.md

 ![1q472yp7r4c04](https://raw.githubusercontent.com/antononcube/MathematicaVsR/master/Projects/CryptoCurrenciesDataAcquisitionAndAnalysis/Mathematica/Diagrams/Cryptocurrencies-data-explorations/1q472yp7r4c04.png)

-Generally speaking, the two clustering patterns a different.
-This one of the reasons to do the nearest neighbor graph clusterings below.
+Generally speaking, the two clustering patterns are different.
+This is one of the reasons to do the nearest neighbor graph clusterings below.

 ## Nearest neighbors graphs